forcedotcom/cli/releasenotes/README.md

 ------------

-* NEW: Quickly discover the publish date of your current Salesforce CLI installation by running the `version --verbose` command.
-The new output also lists the current `latest` (AKA `stable`) version of Salesforce CLI.
-But wait, there's more!
-The output provides the same information for any user-installed plugins, including the Salesforce JIT plugins such as `@salesforce/sfdx-scanner`.
-Here's partial output of the new command showing this enhanced version information about Salesforce CLI itself:
+* NEW: Quickly find the date that your current Salesforce CLI version was published by running the `version --verbose` command.
+The new output also lists the current `latest` (AKA `stable`) version of Salesforce CLI, based on the [npm tags](https://www.npmjs.com/package/@salesforce/cli?activeTab=versions).
+The new output also displays the same information for any user-installed plugins, including the Salesforce JIT plugins such as `@salesforce/sfdx-scanner`.
+We also made the output easier to read. (oclif plugin-version PR [#425](https://github.com/oclif/plugin-version/pull/425))

+    Here's partial output of the new command showing that the installed version (`2.42.5`) was published 13 days ago, and that the latest version is `2.40.7`:

      ```bash
      $ sf version --verbose